 On Christmas Day we'll light a real candle & place in at the centre of our dining table to celebrate Jesus' birthday.

-To make our candles glow we tucked a led tealight under the base of each.
-As we reach each Sunday in Advent we'll be lighting the candles along with the previous ones.
-(We'll be lighting them at meal times & when people visit.)
+To make our cardboard candles glow we popped a led tealight into the base of each one.
+On each Sunday in Advent we'll be lighting the candles along with the previous ones, & exploring their meaning.
+We'll also be lighting them at meal times & when people come to visit our home.

-They look bright & colourful during the day, & glow beautifully when lit up at night.
+They look so bright & colourful during the day, & glow beautifully when lit up at night.